twomice/civicrm-website-org/README.md

 You can use www-test to experiment with ad-hoc configuration changes (e.g. to views, permissions, etc.) but note that many peole have access to www-test, and it gets over written with data from www-prod on a regular basis, e.g. when testing upgrades of CiviCRM.
 Therefore, you should NOT assume that your config changes will be on www-test next time you look.

-Since the volume of development on the website quite low, it is often OK to make small and quick changes directly on master.
-However, if you are making more significant or independent changes (say over a few days) it is safer to create a branch for the development and merge it to master when ready.
+## Development branches

+www-prod should always be on the master branch.
+Developments should happen on seperate branches and merged to master when ready to deploy.

 All custom modules should be added to the sites/all/modules/custom directory and follow the naming convention civicrm_org_module_name.